PatWieczorek/building_a_computer/README.md

-The best way to learn is to do.<br>
-I decided to build a computer following this <a href=https://www.amazon.com/Elements-Computing-Systems-Building-Principles/dp/0262640686 tag="a1">book</a>.
+I need to understand how a computer really works, so all my low level abstraction thinking will have a solid grounding in reality, so I have decided to build a computer following this <a href=https://www.amazon.com/Elements-Computing-Systems-Building-Principles/dp/0262640686 tag="a1">book</a>.

-I will post my progress here.
+Let's go!

 <b>part 0x01</b><br>
 I have built 16 elementary logic gates starting from nand.<br>PS.
 Don't uderestimate demultiplexers.